-The strategy identifies 7 fields of action & measures:
+The strategy identifies 7 objectives related actions and measures:

 |Year of adoption||2013|